By Gregory Ferrett

 The caller responded by saying, “I am glad to hear that, I am good as well.”

 Not all situations call for light heartedness and not all people are receptive to jokes and anecdotes.
 If you are in business or a salesperson you always need to use discretion.
 Fun should be used as an appropriate response.
-If you’re faced with a client who’s in trouble and you start trying to make light of the situation your attempts at having fun are going to backfire.
+If you’re faced with a client who’s in trouble and you start trying to make light of the situation your attempts at having fun are likely to backfire.

 What made the presenter different at the investor function?
 They arrived with a spoonful of sugar, a positive feeling and a few great ‘one line’ statements ready to be said with enthusiasm.
 They walked in purposely and with confidence lighting up the atmosphere wherever they were.